Peter van Inwagen: Career

 Van Inwagen's 1983 monograph An Essay on Free Will played an important role in rehabilitating libertarianism with respect to free will in mainstream analytical philosophy.
 In the book, he introduces the term incompatibilism about free will and determinism, to stand in contrast to compatibilism—the view that free will is compatible with determinism.

 Van Inwagen's central argument (the consequence argument) for this view is that "If determinism is true, then our acts are the consequences of the laws of nature and events in the remote past.
 But it is not up to us what went on before we were born, and neither is it up to us what the laws of nature are.
 Therefore, the consequences of those things (including our present acts) are not up to us."

 Van Inwagen also added what he called the Mind Argument (after the philosophical journal Mind, where such arguments often appeared).
 "The Mind argument proceeds by identifying indeterminism with chance and by arguing that an act that occurs by chance, if an event that occurs by chance can be called an act, cannot be under the control of its alleged agent and hence cannot have been performed freely.
 Proponents of [this argument] conclude, therefore, that free will is not only compatible with determinism but entails determinism."

 The Consequence Argument and the Mind Argument are the two horns in the classic dilemma and standard argument against free will.
 If determinism is true, our actions are not free.
 If indeterminism is true, our actions are influenced by randomness and our will cannot be morally responsible for them.

-Van Inwagen concludes that "Free Will Remains a Mystery."
-In an article written in the third person called "Van Inwagen on Free Will," he describes the problem with his incompatibilist free will if random chance directly causes our actions.
-He imagines the universe reverting a thousand times to exactly the same circumstances it was in at some earlier time and observing all the "replays."
-If the agent's actions are random, she sometimes "would have agent-caused the crucial brain event and sometimes (in seventy percent of the replays, let us say) she would not have...
+Van Inwagen concludes, "Free Will Remains a Mystery."
+In an article written in the third person called "Van Inwagen on Free Will", he describes the problem with his incompatibilist free will if random chance directly causes our actions.
+He imagines the universe reverting a thousand times to exactly the same circumstances it was in at some earlier time and observing all the "replays".
+If the agent's actions are random, she sometimes "would have agent-caused the crucial brain event and sometimes (in seventy percent of the replays, let us say) she would not have [...]
 I conclude that even if an episode of agent causation is among the causal antecedents of every voluntary human action, these episodes do nothing to undermine the prima facie impossibility of an undetermined free act."